How to Really Clean an Inkjet Printer in 5 Simple Steps

 Before we actually get into the cleaning portion of this tutorial, here is some terms you may need to know.

 Print Head: This part of an inkjet printer gets the most wear and tear and generally causes the most amount of problems.
 It is required to print, however doesn’t necessarily have to be included with the ink cartridge.
-Most of the cartridges you’ll purchase for lower end Canon, HP, and Epson printers will have a print head built right into the ink cartridge.
-This will prevent a lot of problems, but open the doors to those famous “drill-and-fill” cartridge shops in the mall (which can also cause major problems).
+Most of the cartridges you’ll purchase for inexpensive personal-class Canon, HP, and Epson printers will have a print head built right into the ink cartridge.
+This will prevent a lot of problems, but also opens the doors to those famous “drill-and-fill” cartridge shops in the mall (which can also cause major problems) that disregard the need to change the head along with refilling the ink.

 Ink: This should be self explanatory, but I just wanted to note that not all inks are treated the same.
 Some contain a poor material and make cleaning, installation, and use a real pain.
 I’ll cover ink cartridge quality in another tutorial.